jayashan10/virtual_trial_emulator/final_report.md

 These exclusions are hardcoded in the data preparation logic and enforced programmatically, not as a manual step, reducing the risk of accidental inclusion.

 **Composite Risk Score Exclusion:** The six derived risk scores (lab_risk_score, performance_risk, tumor_burden_risk, molecular_risk, composite_risk_score, predicted_good_prognosis_flag) are computed for exploratory profiling and clinical interpretation but are explicitly excluded from all model training pipelines.
 These scores are deterministic functions of input features already present in the model, so including them would create circular dependencies and artificially inflate feature importance without adding predictive signal.
-By excluding them, we ensure models learn directly from raw clinical measurements rather than pre-aggregated summaries.
+By excluding them, I ensure models learn directly from raw clinical measurements rather than pre-aggregated summaries.

 **Train-Fold-Only Imputation and Encoding:** All preprocessing transformations—imputation (median for numeric, mode for categorical), one-hot encoding, variance thresholding, and scaling—are fitted exclusively on the training fold and then applied to validation and test folds.
 This is enforced through scikit-learn Pipeline objects that encapsulate transformation logic.
 For example, the median value used for imputing missing hemoglobin is computed from the training set only, preventing test set statistics from leaking into training.
 Similarly, categorical encoder vocabularies are learned from training data, with unseen categories in test data handled via ignore-unknown directives.